heytimc/envelope/README.md

 # envelope
 A Database Server for Postgresql with Web Access.

+## License
+Envelope is released with a Postgresql style license.
+If you can use postgresql in your project, you can use envelope.

 ## Install
 Before you can use envelope, you need to compile it for your system.
 An alternative is to download the installer from http://envelope.xyz